Bryan Sperry: Life and career

-Sperry was an infantryman in the Battle of the Bulge during World War II.
-After his honorable discharge, he played for the Kansas Jayhawks football team from 1946 to 1948.
+Sperry was born in Osawatomie, Kansas, the son of Peter Everett Sperry and Lulu Olleva Fink.
+He was an infantryman in the Battle of the Bulge during World War II.
+After his honorable discharge, he enrolled at the University of Kansas to play college football for the Kansas Jayhawks.
+He played on the team from 1946 to 1948, and graduated in 1950.